NSF CAREER Program

 Eligibility and Restrictions

-- Applicants must hold a doctoral degree in a field supported by NSF
+- Hold a doctoral degree in a field supported by NSF;

 - Hold at least a 50% tenure-track (or tenure-track-equivalent) position as an assistant professor (or equivalent title);